 Introduction: The Question of Control

-The question "Who owns the internet?" initially seems simple, yet proves to be scientifically complex.
+The question "Who owns the internet?" seems simple at first, but turns out to be remarkably complex.
 The technical answer is: Nobody.
-The internet is a decentralised 'network of networks' without a central owner.
+The internet is a decentralised 'network of networks' with no central owner.

-By 2025, however, this answer only describes the formal architecture – the actual ownership and control structures have fundamentally changed.
+By 2025, though, that answer describes only the formal architecture.
+The real ownership and control structures have shifted fundamentally.

-The internet has evolved from an academic cooperation project into a critical global infrastructure.
-In the process, different actors have achieved dominant positions across various layers of the internet.
+The internet has grown from an academic collaboration into a critical piece of global infrastructure.
+Along the way, different actors have gained dominant positions across its various layers.
 This analysis examines the current structures systematically.

 Table of Contents

-This article answers the question "Who owns the internet?" through a systematic look at four layers – from the physical cables to political regulation.
+This article answers the question "Who owns the internet?" through a systematic look at four layers, from the physical cables right up to political regulation.

 Part 1 reveals: Who controls what?
 Part 2 explains: How does this work technically?
 Part 3 asks: What does this mean for Europe?